leopoldfajtak/dotfiles/README.md

 - i3blocks
 - [numix-solarized-gtk-theme](https://github.com/Ferdi265/numix-solarized-gtk-theme) repository
 - [Solarized Colors and Cursors](https://www.gnome-look.org/p/1312499/) (download both files)
-- Roboto Mono Light for Powerline font (see section about zsh)
+- [Roboto Mono Light for Powerline](https://github.com/powerline/fonts) font (see section about zsh)
-- x11-xkb-utils, [xkblayout-state](https://github.com/nonpop/xkblayout-state) for keyboard layouts ([tutorial](https://www.codingunicorns.com/blog/2016/09/30/Language-indicator-in-i3wm/))
+- `x11-xkb-utils`, [xkblayout-state](https://github.com/nonpop/xkblayout-state) for keyboard layouts ([tutorial](https://www.codingunicorns.com/blog/2016/09/30/Language-indicator-in-i3wm/))
-- rxvt-unicode (is assigned to $TERMINAL)
+- `rxvt-unicode` (is set as standard terminal)
-- clipit (starts automatically)
+- `clipit` (is set to start automatically)
-- firefox (starts automatically)
+- firefox (is set to start automatically)
 ### Configuration
-- For the theme switch to happen in the correct time, a LocationInfo has to be entered into the script [theming_job.py](Home/.config/themechange/theming_job.py) For this.
+- For the theme switch to happen in the correct time, a `LocationInfo` has to be entered into the script [theming_job.py](Home/.config/themechange/theming_job.py) For this.
-- The accent color (here cyan is set) can be changed in .Xresources.
-The i3config file takes it's color definitions from there, as well as urxvt, take their color definitions from there.
+- The accent color (here cyan is set) can be changed in `.Xresources`.
+The i3config file, as well as urxvt, take their color definitions from there.
 For the gtk theme, [gtk-3.0_settings_dark](Home/.config/themechange/gtk-3.0_settings_dark) [gtk-3.0_settings_bright](Home/.config/themechange/gtk-3.0_settings_bright) [gtkrc-2.0_bright](Home/.config/themechange/gtkrc-2.0_bright)